Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ```

 ## Command queueing
 Sometimes you want to pass more than one command to the bluetooth switch.
-Since the bluetooth connection initialization takes often a few seconds the connection is initialized at the beginning and closed at the very end of the queue.
+Since the bluetooth connection initialization takes often a few seconds the connection is initialized once at the beginning and closed at the very end of the queue.

 The script allows command queueing:
 ```